doramarcec/fertilization-interactome-analysis/README.md

 Zona pellucida is an oocyte-surrounding extracellular matrix that mediates sperm binding, composed of four glycoproteins: ZP1, ZP2, ZP3, and ZP4.
 ZP1 is specifically responsible for maintaining the structural integrity of zona pellucida, ZP3 is involved in the formation of the zona matrix and binding of the sperm, whereas ZP2 and ZP4 do not have clearly defined roles but they are speculated to act as sperm receptors (Uhlén et al., 2015).
 After recognising the oocyte, the sperm interacts with zona pellucida followed by adhesion and fusion with oolemma (Sutovsky, 2018).

 ### Migration of spermatozoa
 CATSPER1, with the greatest betweenness centrality, is a subunit of a Catsper channel in spermatozoa, which is a Ca<sup>2+</sup> channel that mediates the motility of the spermatozoa (Uhlén et al., 2015).
-Studies on murine models identified that Catsper channel is essential for male fertility, and its inactivation resulted in infertility (Ren et al., 2001).
+Studies on murine models identified that the Catsper channel is essential for male fertility, and its inactivation resulted in infertility (Ren et al., 2001).

 #### Interaction with zona pellucida
-On the other hand, ADAM2, ADAM20, ADAM21, and ADAM30 are domains of a sperm membrane glycoprotein known as Fertilin, which has an important role in migration of the spermatozoa through the oviduct, and binding both the zona pellucida and eventually the oocyte (Uhlén et al., 2015).
+On the other hand, ADAM2, ADAM20, ADAM21, and ADAM30 are domains of a sperm membrane glycoprotein known as Fertilin, which has an important role in the migration of the spermatozoa through the oviduct, and binding both the zona pellucida and eventually the oocyte (Uhlén et al., 2015).

-Thus, we now understand that Catsper proteins and ADAM proteins from our network make subunits of Catsper channel and Fertilin, respectively, which are important in sperm motility and capacitation.
-Moreover, ADAM2, ZP1 and ZP4 were identified as the nodes with the higest closeness centrality in our analysis, implying these protein subunits are highly influential within this network.
-This implies that the interaction between the spermatozoa and zona pellucida may be mediated by molecular interaction between ADAM2 subunit of the Fertilin protein and zona pellucida proteins 1 and 4.
+Thus, we now understand that Catsper proteins and ADAM proteins from our network make subunits of the Catsper channel and Fertilin, respectively, which are important in sperm motility and capacitation.
+Moreover, ADAM2, ZP1 and ZP4 were identified as the nodes with the highest closeness centrality in our analysis, implying these protein subunits are highly influential within this network.
+This implies that the interaction between the spermatozoa and zona pellucida may be mediated by molecular interaction between the ADAM2 subunit of the Fertilin protein and zona pellucida proteins 1 and 4.

-Moreover, as CATSPER1 and ADAM2 have been identified as nodes with the highest betweenness centrality, they represent bridges connecting the biological functions (i.e the modules) of our network.
+Moreover, as CATSPER1 and ADAM2 have been identified as nodes with the highest betweenness centrality, they represent bridges connecting the biological functions (i.e. the modules) of our network.

 ### Sperm-oocyte adhesion and fusion
 IZUMO proteins are sperm membrane proteins involved in the adhesion of the spermatozoa and oocyte.
 IZUMO1 is located on the plasma membrane of spermatozoa and it binds the IZUMO1R receptor on the oolemma, facilitating the adhesion.
-This interaction is mediated by two oocyte transmembrane proteins, tetraspans CD9 and CD81, the absence of which inhibits the sperm-oocyte fusion despite the normal adhesion (Vondrakova et al., 2022).
+This interaction is mediated by two oocyte transmembrane proteins, tetraspans CD9 and CD81, the absence of which inhibits sperm-oocyte fusion despite the normal adhesion (Vondrakova et al., 2022).
 The function of IZUMO2, IZUMO3 and IZUMO4 is unclear.
 Following sperm-oocyte adhesion, human-specific sperm-oocyte fusion epitope, FCRL3 protein (not shown in our network) interacts with the IZUMO1/IZUMO1R complex, facilitating the fusion of the gametes (Vondrakova et al., 2022).

 ## Concluding remarks
 From this analysis and literature search, we can conclude that three of our modules represent three biological functions, with the bottom module in our last diagram representing the sperm capacitation through the oviduct, the top left module representing oocyte identification and the interaction between the sperm and zona pellucida, and the top right module representing sperm-oocyte adhesion and fusion.
 CATSPER1 acts as a bridge between the bottom and top left modules, suggesting it may act as a regulator between sperm capacitation and binding to zona pellucida.
 Moreover, ADAM2 acts as a bridge between the top left and right modules, implying that it may have a role in regulating the progression from sperm-zona pellucida binding to sperm-oolemma adhesion.
 In murine models, the lack of our central hub, CATSPER1, results in sterility, deeming it a truly essential node whose loss prevents fertilization.
 An effort has been made to translate these findings into human studies, and an association between CASTPER1 mutations and human male infertility has been established (Hildebrand et al., 2010; Avenarious et al., 2009).
 CATSPER1 was later found to be involved in initiating human sperm hyperactivation, which is required for sperm-oocyte fusion and fertilization (Young et al., 2024).